The Best Scenic Drives In Australia

-It is seen as one of the best coastal drives in the world.
-This is due to the number of landmarks and attractions it has to offer.
-The highlight being the Twelve Apostles which is located off the shore of Port Campbell National Park.
-The Twelve Apostles is a set of limestone stacks that are believed to be around 20 million years old.
+Due to the number of landmarks it has to offer, this is considered one of the best coastal drives in the world.
+The biggest highlight is definitely the the Twelve Apostles, located off the shore of Port Campbell National Park.
+The Twelve Apostles are a set of limestone stacks believed to be around 20 million years old.
 They were created by cliffs being eroded over millions of years leaving arches which eventually collapsed to form the stacks that are there today, some as high as 65m.
-You can only actually see seven of the Twelve Apostles from the main viewpoint facing West whilst the others are obscured by headlands and other stacks.
+You can only actually see seven of the Twelve Apostles from the main viewpoint facing West, whilst the others are obscured by headlands and other stacks.
+The best time to visit the site would be at dawn or dusk since the fleeting sunlight casts a gorgeous vivid orange glow to the limestone stacks.
 At 9:18 am on July 3, 2005, one of the Apostles had its last supper.
 Onlookers reported that the stack shimmied and shuddered a bit, fractured and then imploded before sliding into the ocean.
 The 12th Apostle (known as Judas) went from a magnificent 50-metre stack to a pile of rubble in seconds.
+Pretty dramatic!

 A few of the other must-do spots along the Great Ocean Road are:

 London Bridge and the Grotto – located 30 mins from the Twelve Apostles.
 A 5-minute drive from Port Campbell, London Bridge is a stunning lookout and an insight into this continuously changing coastline.
 It was once a limestone structure that bridged to the mainland, making it a popular tourist attraction for people to walk across it.
-This was until 15 January 1990 when the bridge collapsed leaving 2 tourists stranded on the nearly formed island until they could be rescued by helicopter.
-Fortunately, no one was injured...
-It’s now one of the most popular photo opportunities on the Great Ocean Road and home to a little penguin colony.
+This was until 15 January 1990 when the bridge collapsed, leaving 2 tourists stranded on the nearly formed island until they could be rescued by helicopter.
+Fortunately, no one was injured... and it’s now one of the most popular photo opportunities on the Great Ocean Road and home to a little penguin colony.

 The Nullarbor Plain

-The Nullarbor Plain, famously known as the longest stretch of straight road in the world is a journey that stretches from Norseman in Western Australia all the way to Ceduna in South Australia and is around 1200km long.
+The Nullarbor Plain, famously known as the longest stretch of straight road in the world, is a journey that stretches from Norseman in Western Australia all the way to Ceduna in South Australia and is around 1200km long.

 You can also get up close and personal with marine life on the Nullarbor plain.
 The best place to do this is on Baird Bay in South Australia.
-This is your chance to swim up close with Sea Lions and Dolphins and is an opportunity to definitely not miss.
+This is your chance to swim up close with sea lions and dolphins, and is an opportunity to definitely not miss.
 It is best to do a tour here as locals have been taking tourists to this hotspot for decades and this is your safest and best way to swim with these wild creatures.